samaradel/www_threefold/www.threefoldtoken.com/content/faq/global-grid-faq.md

 ### Why do we need a new, neutral “Edge” Internet Grid

-The Internet has a USD Trillion problem.
-Today demand for Internet capacity is far outstripping the available infrastructure due to new applications like Big Data, Internet of Things (IoT) and Self Healing Technology.
+The Internet has a Trillion Dollar problem.
+Today the demand for Internet capacity is far outstripping the available infrastructure due to new applications like Big Data, Internet of Things (IoT) and Self Healing Technology.

-The existing hyperscale cloud infrastructure cannot cope with this outsize demand as the requirements for land, power and funding are just too great.
-We (and most other experts) believe the solution to these $trillion problems is migration of IT capacity to the Edge - ie a “hyper-distributed” network infrastructure.
+The existing hyperscale cloud infrastructure cannot cope with this outsized demand as the requirements for land, power and funding are just too great.
+We (and most other experts) believe the solution to these trillion dollar problems is migration of IT capacity to the Edge - ie a “hyper-distributed” network infrastructure.

 For more on this see [“Why do we need a new Internet” blog post](/information/need-for-new-neutral-internet/).

-### What is our TF Grid?
+### What is our TF Grid(TFG)?

 Our Grid is the network of all the distributed infrastructure and capacity that is available for sale via our Directory (for Tokens).

-See bottom of our home page, which shows how much capacity is available.
+At the bottom of our [IDEA page](www.threefoldtoken.com),  you can see the map which shows how much capacity is available.

 ### How is our Grid different from existing IT infrastructure?

 We have a hyper-distributed Edge network - meaning that our nodes are located close to users.
 Our network is very neutral, green and very secure.

-This is very different from the majority of Internet infrastructure which is centralised in large $ billion datacenters (owned by a handful of large tech companies).
+This is very different from the majority of Internet infrastructure which is centralised in large billion dollar datacenters (owned by just a handful of large tech companies).

 For more on this see [“Why do we need a new Internet” blog post](/information/need-for-new-neutral-internet/).

 ### What infrastructure is operating on our Grid?

 Our Grid today is comprised mainly of infrastructure that operates our Zero OS operating system.
 This includes large racks using off-the-shelf hardware that are typically located in data centers - as well as our pre-fabricated smaller / mobile  for hyperdistributed Zero-Nodes.

 [Read more in our Zero-Node blog](/information/magical-zero-node/)